Tyler Lockett Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Matchup vs. Detroit

-- Lockett had 34 receiving yards in one career matchup against the Lions, 38.5 fewer than his receiving yards prop bet over/under for Sunday's game (72.5).
+- Against the Lions, Lockett totaled 34 receiving yards in only career matchup, 37.5 fewer than his over/under for Sunday's game.

 - Note: Lockett's stats vs. Lions date back to 2016.